slott56/TigerShark/docs/source/design/annotations.rst

 ..  important:: The JSON Schema is a work in progress

-    The JSON Schema seems reasonable, but has not really been implemented fully.
+    The JSON Schema output seems reasonable, but has not really been implemented fully.

 ..  important:: The IG compliance is indirect

-    These definitions are based on the PyX12 project and may have introduced additional bugs or complications.
+    These definitions are based on the PyX12 project.
+    TigerShark may have introduced bugs or complications.

 The JSON Schema **should** be more tightly integrated into the Python definitions.
 An explicit ``Schema`` internal class should be removed.